 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Fundraising Information: Race registrations will NOT count towards fundraising goals.
+Fundraising Information: Top Overall Individual and Team Fundraisers will be honored!
+Race registrations will not count towards fundraising goals.

 A Message from Tava Wilson, Christina's Mother: